 - the warranty against hidden defects.

-Legal warranties allow you to expect that the appliance you are buying:
+Legal warranties allow you to demand that the appliance you are buying:

-- will serve the purpose for which it was bought;
+- will serve the purpose for which it was intended;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;

-You also benefit from the same conditions on a second-hand appliance purchased from a merchant.
+You can also demand the same conditions for a second-hand appliance purchased from a merchant.
 In such cases, the fact that the appliance is used and its wear at the time of purchase must be taken into consideration.

 - repair the appliance or have it repaired without charge;

 - exchange it;